claytonwramsey/chess-engines-class/lectures/02_rust/lec02_rust.md

     };

-    // free the array and its memory. goodbye! ( ◕ᴗ◕)っ✂ drop(array);
+    // free the array and its memory. goodbye! ( ◕ᴗ◕)っ✂
+    // if we didn't call this, it would have happened automatically at the end of the scope. drop(array);

     // `array` is now inaccessible because we dropped it.